 Less than a year later, Commodore launched the Amiga 1000 personal computer.
-The launch was held in the Vivian Beaumont Theater, a part of New York’s Lincoln Center.
+The launch was held on July 23, 1985, in the Vivian Beaumont Theater, a part of New York’s Lincoln Center.
 It attracted not only the typical technology crowd, but also those interested in music, film, and art.
 The Amiga 1000 was being positioned as a ‘multi-media’ computer, usable in many fields of creative endeavor.
 Apple’s Macintosh had launched a year earlier and was already starting to gain a following among the arts and design communities.
 Launching a computer at a major cultural venue was still somewhat new, but the scope of the introduction was on-par with the Macintosh introduction the previous year.
 One of the highlights of the event was the creation of a piece of art live, on stage.

 Andy Warhol was the creator.